abtv/dotfiles/README.md

 ## Setup

-1. Install alacritty.
+1. Install karabiner.

-2. Install karabiner.
+2. Install alfred 4.

+3. Install alacritty.

-3. Install neovim.
+4. Install neovim.

-4. Install ohmyzsh.
+5. Install ohmyzsh.

-5. Clone the repo to ~/dotfiles.
+6. Clone the repo to ~/dotfiles.

-6. Run ./setup.sh.
+7. Run ./setup.sh.

+8. Run vim and then :PlugInstall

+## Karabiner

+Most useful settings are: Caps/Enter as Enter when nothing else is pressed and Caps/Enter as Conrol if pressed something else.

+I also mapped Cmd+hjkl to vim-like cursor movements in Mac OS.
+It's useful in all applications.

+## Alfred workflows

+Cmd-1 Firefox

+Cmd-2 Alacritty

+Cmd-3 WebStorm (for transition period)

+Cmd-4 Slack

+Cmd-0 Sublime (with opened todo.txt file)

+Don't open these apps in fullscreen mode and you will switch between them immediately.

 ## vi mappings